adecess/adecess/README.md

 ### Hi there 👋 I am Axel

-I am a Developer.
-I use Vue and NestJS at work but I have been spending most of my free time building with Python (especially FastAPI) lately.
+I like to build apps, practice Leetcode problems and learn about Python peculiarities.

 ## ⚡ Tech Stack